Law 165 - Methods and Theories in International and Comparative Law

 S.J.D.
 Harvard, 2006

-This course will provide students with a very broad overview of different methodologies and theoretical perspectives employed in international and comparative law scholarship.
-Subjects explored during the course may include public international law (Asli Bali), international criminal law (Maximo Langer), international human rights law (Tendayi Achiume), comparative law (Stephen Gardbaum), international labor law (Kathy Stone), international trade law (Richard Steinberg), international intellectual property (Kal Raustiala) or international environmental law (Alex Wang).
+This course will provide students with a very broad overview of different methodologies and theoretical perspectives employed in international and comparative law scholarship by inviting UCLA School of Law faculty working in these areas.
+Subjects explored during the course may include, among others, public international law, international criminal law, international human rights law, comparative law, international labor law, international trade law, international intellectual property or international environmental law.

-The first session of the course will be taught by Maximo Langer, and will provide an introduction to doctrinal scholarship and different methods of empirical study.
+The first session of the course will provide an introduction to comparative and international law.
 The remaining five classes will be led by different members of the international and comparative law faculty.
 For each class students will be expected to read 1-2 assigned papers that engage in a different international or comparative law topic.
 Students will be required to submit before each class questions on each of the assigned readings.